 The original mission of The Type Heritage Project [THP] was to discover and document, in a series of scholarly textbooks, the sources of existing digital display fonts originally designed between c1800 and World War I: Pre-digital tradename(s), year of issue, name and nationality of the designer and/or design owner.

-To preserve these treasures for study by future type historians and “real-world” use by graphic designers, THP intends to recruit and connect international digital font developers and equip them with specimens of important 19th- and early-20th century display types.
+To preserve these treasures for study by future type historians and “real-world” use by graphic designers, THP recruits and connects international revival developers and equips them with specimens of important 19th- and early-20th century display types.

 Historical Importance of Display Types

-Because they were large and distinctive, these new types “unleashed” written words from the pages of academic volumes and presented them in plain view of ordinary people, who began to recognize them on sight.
-They soon “broke the phonetic code” established by ancient Indo-European scribes when they agreed that alphabets would represent uttered sounds of local languages.
+Because they were large and distinctive, these types “freed” words from the pages of scholarly volumes and presented them in plain view of ordinary people, who began to recognize them.
+They soon “broke the phonetic code” established by ancient Indo-European scribes, who agreed that alphabets would represent uttered sounds of local languages.

-While Arabic-based numerals (playing cards, lottery tickets, etc.) had been comprehended by The Illiterate for centuries, now letters were interpreted as symbols for vocal sounds that build words that express thoughts.
-By the mid-1860s (after the US Civil War), literacy and expectation of The Right to Public Education were relatively commonplace throughout Western Civilization.
+While Arabic numerals (playing cards, lottery tickets, etc.) had been comprehended by the illiterate for centuries, now letters were interpreted as symbols for vocal sounds that build words expressing thoughts.
+By the mid-1860s (after the US Civil War), literacy and expectation of The Right to Public Education were relatively commonplace throughout Western Civilization.2

-For the first time in history, there were two kinds of printing and two kinds of fonts for two kinds of reading.2 Local printing shops emerged to serve the ad hoc needs of businesses, organizations and the general public.
+For the first time in history, there were two kinds of printing and two kinds of fonts for two kinds of reading.
+Local print shops emerged to serve the ad hoc needs of businesses, organizations and the general public.

 At the same time, visual artists served new commercial demands for literary illustration, greeting cards, business stationery and advertising images for posters, packaging, travel guides, calendars and almanacs.
 Their creative hand-lettered alphabets influenced, and in turn were influenced by, designs produced by the type industry.

 Based on many years of spare-time research, a series of textbooks about these exciting typefaces and their designers is planned.
-Volume I explores Quintessential Victorian faces, a spectacular trove of innovative gems.
+Volume I explores Quintessential Victorian Display Faces, a spectacular trove of innovative gems.